 where $\nu$ and $\kappa$ are the (positive) eddy viscosity and diffusivity, which depend on the local gradient Richardson number $Ri$, given by

-The $Ri$-dependence is well supported by theory~\cite{drazin_hydrodynamic_2004}, ocean observations~\cite<e.g.>[]{price_diurnal_1986}, and forms the basis of many ocean boundary layer parameterizations~\cite<e.g.>[]{pacanowski_parameterization_1981,large_validation_1999,wagner_formulation_2025}.
-When $Ri < 0$, the boundary layer stratification is convectively unstable.
-When the boundary layer is statically stable, but the shear is large enough such that $Ri$ is below some critical value $Ri^c$, the boundary layer is shear unstable.
+The $Ri$-dependence is well supported by theory~\cite{drazin_hydrodynamic_2004} and ocean observations~\cite<e.g.>[]{price_diurnal_1986}, and it forms the basis of many ocean BL parameterizations~\cite<e.g.>[]{pacanowski_parameterization_1981,large_validation_1999,wagner_formulation_2025}.
+When $Ri < 0$, the BL stratification is convectively unstable.
+When the BL is statically stable, but the shear is large enough so that $Ri$ is below some critical value $Ri^c$, the BL is shear unstable.
 The specific functional dependence of diffusivity and viscosity on $Ri$ is illustrated in the upper row of Figure~\ref{figure local base closure results} and takes the form,